 The blade guard system of the Sawstop professional is a combination of a blade guard and a dust collection system.
 It comes with anti-kickback pawls in two sets.

-The first set is for thin material and the moment you start using thick stock, you need to activate the large pawls.
+The first set is for thin material, and the moment you start using thick stock, you need to activate the large pawls.
 The blade has a stop guard made of aluminum.
-Switching from the blade guard system to the riving knife is easy and does not require the use of tools.
+Switching from the blade guard system to the riving knife is easy and does not require using tools.

-A table saw is dangerous, and that is the reason why Sawstop introduced an efficient blade braking system.
+A table saw is dangerous, so Sawstop introduced an efficient blade braking system.
 It keeps your fingers and whole body safe from the machine.

 It controls the amount of electricity that passes through the blade.
-The SawStop 10inch saw has a spinning blade that stops in less than five milliseconds, and it drops under the table.
+The SawStop 10inch saw has a spinning blade that stops in less than five milliseconds and drops under the table.
 In that regard, the chances of getting a little scratch are low.